RavKookTorah.org

 Four Characteristics

-These descriptions correspond to four fundamental characteristics that are common to all Temple offerings.
-Yet they are particularly relevant to the Tamid, as this communal offering aspires to integrate holiness into the nation's daily life.
+These descriptions correspond to four basic characteristics that are common to all Temple offerings.
+They are particularly relevant to the Tamid, however, as this communal offering aspires to integrate holiness into the daily life of the nation.